rizitis/Slackware-Stable-Gnome/README.md

 ```

- It will take some time to build packages...
+ It will take some time to build and install all packages...

 # STEP 1
 EDIT /etc/rc.d/rc.local